Strings of Life: Impact and legacy

-Through the years, many DJs has picked "Strings of Life" as one of their favourite songs.
-American DJ Pierre said to Music Week, "This is the ultimate strings song.
+Through the years, many DJs have named "Strings of Life" one of their favourite songs.
+American DJ Pierre said to Music Week "This is the ultimate strings song.
 The arrangement is brilliant and has a piano string breakdown which established the breakdown that many people use today.
 It was one of the first songs to put percussion to the forefront."
 American DJ Carl Craig commented, "I got this when it came out in 1988.
 It's a great party record.
 Spiritually, I don't know whether it would have anything for me at home but, when I hear it at a club, I trip out."
 English house music DJ, DJ Paulette told, "I love this because of the moment when the piano comes in — it's like watching the sun rising.
 I play both mixes, but for playing clubs I like this one [the Ashley Beedle Mix] because of the beat."

-In 1996, clubbing magazine Mixmag ranked the song number 17 on its "100 Greatest Dance Singles of All Time" list.
+In 1996, clubbing magazine Mixmag ranked the song number 17 in their list of "100 Greatest Dance Singles of All Time".
 In 1997, American songwriter, record producer, DJ and singer Robert Owens featured "Strings of Life" in his all-time top 10 list.
 He explained, "Derrick May takes me back to the Music Box days and the type of people that went ouf during that period.
 It's good to remember your roots and nice to pull something out to remind you.
 This is an all-time classic.
 I play it anywhere.
 The remixes came out and kinda killed it, so l put it away for six months.
 But it will always resurface."

-In 1998, DJ Magazine ranked it number 25 on their list of "Top 100 Club Tunes".
+In 1998, DJ Magazine ranked the song number 25 on its list of "Top 100 Club Tunes".

 BBC Radio's 2008 listeners & DJs poll, "The Greatest Ever Dance Record", ranked "Strings of Life" number four, after Michael Jackson's "Billie Jean", James Brown's "Sex Machine" and Donna Summer's "I Feel Love".

-In 2011, The Guardian featured the song on their "A History of Modern Music: Dance".

-In 2013, Mixmag ranked it number 28 on their list of "50 Greatest Dance Tracks of All Time".

-In 2014, Complex included it on their list of "Songs Every Dance Music Fan Should Know, Vol. 1", noting, "It's amazing that a record that encapsulates piano and orchestral samples but has no bassline (or need for one) can still resonate today."
+In 2011, The Guardian featured the song on its "A History of Modern Music: Dance".
+In 2013, Mixmag ranked it number 28 on their "50 Greatest Dance Tracks of All Time".
+In 2014, Complex included it on its list of "Songs Every Dance Music Fan Should Know, Vol. 1", noting, "It's amazing that a record that encapsulates piano and orchestral samples but has no bassline (or need for one) can still resonate today."
 In 2015, LA Weekly ranked it number one on its "The 20 Best EDM and Dance Music Tracks in History", while Time Outs 2015 list of "The 20 Best House Tracks Ever" included it at number 12.

-In 2022, Rolling Stone placed "Strings of Life" number 33 in their list of "200 Greatest Dance Songs of All Time".
+In 2022, Rolling Stone ranked "Strings of Life" number 33 in its list of "200 Greatest Dance Songs of All Time".
+In 2025, Billboard magazine ranked it number 49 in their "The 100 Best Dance Songs of All Time".